fuelscape/fuelscape/readme.md

 In order to do so, the user should:

-1. generate a wallet or load private key
+1. generate a wallet and back up private key
 2. associate the wallet address with his player name

-Once the player has a wallet, he can use it to interact with game state on chain:

-1. view mob kill and add-on inventory NFTs on his wallet
-2. mint mob kills into add-on inventory items
-3. transfer / trade / lend items to / with other players
+3. display inventory for the player's wallet

 ### Generate Wallet